joelmarodrigues/cycle-counters-analysis/README.md

 Based on the analysis, I came up with a few points that might help with planning:

 - **Focus on busy areas** like Grove Road and Clontarf when investing in new infrastructure.
-- **Cold weather has a clear impact** — public transport may need to be adjusted during those periods.
+- **Cold weather has a clear impact** public transport may need to be adjusted during those periods.
-- **Morning and evening peaks** show when people are commuting — good times to optimise traffic signals and flow.
+- **Morning and evening peaks** show when people are commuting, and good periods to optimise traffic signals and flow.
 - **Roadworks should be planned carefully**, so we don’t lose valuable cycling data.
 - **Clustering techniques** helped to show where and when usage patterns are similar.